MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 ![Image of hand keypoint bluprint options](../images/hand-keypoint-bp.png)

 You can get all this data from a user’s hands using the “Get Motion Controller Data” function.
 That function returns an XRMotionControllerData structure.
-Below is a sample Blueprint script which parses the XRMotionControllerData structure to get the locations of the hand joints and draw a small debug coordinate system at each joint’s location.
+Below is a sample Blueprint script that parses the XRMotionControllerData structure to get hand joint locations and draws a debug coordinate system at each joint’s location.

 You can get all this data from a user’s hands using the “Get Motion Controller Data” function.
 That function returns an XRMotionControllerData structure.
-Below is a sample Blueprint script which parses the XRMotionControllerData structure to get the locations of the hand joints and draw a small debug coordinate system at each joint’s location.
+Below is a sample Blueprint script, which parses the XRMotionControllerData structure to get the locations of the hand joints and draw a small debug coordinate system at each joint’s location.

 ![Blueprint of get gaze data function connected to line trace by channel function](../images/unreal-hand-tracking-img-03.png)

-It is important to mention that you must check that the structure is valid and that it is a hand.
-Otherwise, you may get undefined behaviour amid access to positions, rotations and radii arrays.
+It's important to check if the structure is valid and that it's a hand.
+Otherwise, you may get undefined behavior in access to positions, rotations, and radii arrays.

 ## Hand Ray